AGR3304 Soil Science

 A knowledge of soils as a resource in both natural and agricultural ecosystems is important to science, arts, education and engineering professionals involved in the sustainable management of biological systems.
 This introductory course focuses on soils as a medium for plant growth and investigates the nature and role of the soil chemical and physical properties, clay mineralogy, and soil biology as limiting factors on soil fertility.
 It also provides a comprehensive investigation of the processes of soil formation and the methods of soil description and classification.
 Both the physical and chemical processes of soil degradation are investigated and management practices to prevent, ameliorate and rehabilitate degraded land are discussed.

-- demonstrate an understanding of the processes involved in soil formation and the techniques involved in soil description and classification;
+- describe the processes involved in soil formation and the techniques involved in soil description and classification;

-- demonstrate an understanding of the soil components and the nature of the interactions between these components;
+- explain the soil components and the nature of the interactions between these components;

-- demonstrate an understanding of the factors and processes influencing structural stability, water availablility and movement, and temperature fluctuations in soils;
+- discuss the factors and processes influencing structural stability, water availability and movement, and temperature fluctuations in soils;

 - demonstrate an understanding of the factors and processes influencing fertility and nutrient cycling in soils;